 2) Gather Information about Your Goal

-Gathering information and performing adequate research about your goal is one of the most important determining factors as to whether or not you succeed in your endeavor.
+Gathering relevant information and performing adequate research about your goal is one of the most important factors that will determine whether or not you succeed in your endeavor.

-Gathering information helps you make better decisions about your goal.
-For example, while collecting information you might discover that your goal doesn’t meet certain SMART (Specific, Measurable, Achievable, Relevant, Timely) criteria.
+For example, while collecting information you might discover that your goal doesn’t meet certain SMART criteria.
 Therefore, you may want to change or modify your goal or even throw it out completely.

 Sometimes you won’t find much information regarding your goal.
 The reasons may be that no one else has ever thought of it, or that people determined it either wasn’t possible to accomplish or just not worthy of an attempt.
 This may also be a result of having too specific of a goal.